-Here are the hair-cutting solutions parents shared with us (alphabetically):
+Here are the favorite hair-cutting places parents shared with us in the East Bay (alphabetically):

-Eclipxe Hair Salon just off University on MLK offers kids cuts (12 and under) for $15.
+Eclipxe Hair Salon just off University on MLK offers kids cuts (12 and under) for $25 and up, ages 13-16 is $35 and up.
 Ask for Marisa – she’s great with kids, if she’s busy, don’t fret, Yelpers rave about their other stylists as well.

 Heads on lower Solano Avenue in Albany is a cut above Supercuts (yep, I said that), located right across the street, where I continue to take my son, though my daughter got a terrible uneven bob there.
-The price is about $15 for boy, $18 for girl.
+The price is $19.

-Snippety Crickets (pictured top) on Solano gets mixed reviews from our readers.
+Snippety Crickets on Solano gets mixed reviews from our readers, but I always loved it.
 Ask for Linh there, she’s our favorite.
 Half the square footage of the place is occupied with small toys you can purchase as a

 bribe reward, so decide in advance if that’s going to make your life easier or harder.
-Haircut is $19.00.
+Haircut is $19 and up.

-Snips on College Avenue in Rockridge.
+Snips on College Avenue in Rockridge was mentioned by several people in our Facebook group.
+Online booking available.
 Closed Monday and Tuesday.
-Posted price of kids’ haircut: $24
+Posted price of kids’ haircut: $26; bang trim: $12

 Supercuts in Rockridge was mentioned at least once.
 If you like the chain, there are locations in Alameda (Marina Village and Park Street), El Cerrito Plaza, Solano Avenue/Albany, and Elmwood.
 The kid treatment is not much different from adult, but they service their fair share of kids and offer a balloon or lollipop at the end.

-The Temescal Alley Barber Shop is so hip that their website is on a tumblr account.
+The Temescal Alley Barber Shop is pretty hip.
 My friend had the tattooed stylists cut her son’s and daughter’s hair and said that their offer of a glass of whiskey while she waited made her feel cool, although she declined the drink.
-Walk-ins only.
-Kids cuts are $20.
+Kids must be able to sit still on their own (no phones or ipads), and no reluctant customers.
+Recommended ages 5+.
+Online-booking available.
+Kids cuts are $40 and up.
 Cash only!

 Finally, a question for the crowd: “Any recommendations for curly hair?” asks one mom.
 “So scared his curls will go away, but way past the proper time!
 But the curls are soooo cute!”